 Some celluloid bangle bracelets decorated with row upon row of colorful rhinestones can be worth several hundred dollars apiece to the right person.
 This rivals prices being paid for jewelry made of another popular vintage plastic, Bakelite, also known as Catalin.
 In comparison, celluloid is much lighter in weight and density than Catalin.

-Some collectors do not realize is that celluloid is an extremely flammable substance (especially since seemingly harmless items like dolls and toys were made with it), and it should be kept away from heat sources.
-In fact, an article on the Oregon Knife Club’s website attributes this detrimental characteristic of celluloid to be the reason it wasn’t used much after 1940.
+Some collectors do not realize that celluloid is an extremely flammable substance (especially since seemingly harmless items like dolls and toys were made with it), and it should be kept away from heat sources.
+An article on the Oregon Knife Club’s website attributes this detrimental characteristic of celluloid to be the reason it wasn’t used much after 1940.
 It is also important not to store celluloid objects in an area prone to extreme heat (such as an attic or a sunny window) to avoid combustion.

 Celluloid products have also been reported to emit fumes that can damage metal, specifically that used in jewelry and knife blades, so it is not a good idea to store your vintage treasures made of celluloid in an airtight container or sealed in a plastic bag, especially when they're in proximity to other items you want to keep safe.

-All in all, however, celluloid antiques and collectibles are not dangerous as long as they are stored properly and kept away from open flames or extreme heat sources.
+All in all, celluloid antiques and collectibles are not dangerous as long as they are stored properly and kept away from open flames or extreme heat sources.

-Why Do Some Pieces of Celluloid Deteriorate?
+Why Some Pieces of Celluloid Deteriorates

 While celluloid was initially durable as a utility product, one downside to collecting this plastic is that some pieces don’t hold up well over time and can chip, crack, and crumble.
 Collectors refer to this as celluloid disease or celluloid rot.
 And while a definitive cause for this isn’t known, they have also discovered with dismay that it can easily transfer from one piece to another.